Setup Nginx reverse proxy and force redirect HTTP to HTTPS

 ssl_certificate_key /etc/ssl/private/nginx-selfsigned.key;

-# Set reverse proxy
+# Setting up reverse proxy to application side

 location / {